 Omega Speedmaster Racing Automatic Chronograph

 The Speedmaster line became famous as a tough and reliable manual-wind astronaut’s watch in the 1960s and “Moon Watch” versions are still produced to this day, including several Apollo program tribute models.
-However, the Speedmaster was actually created to be a race timer well before NASA discovered it for spaceflight use.
-Today’s Speedmaster Racing versions sport a scratch-resistant sapphire crystal over a Swiss automatic movement with a face styled in the gray, black and yellow hues of many a famous race car or bike.
-A rubber-on-steel testament to the beauty that can only be found in mechanical porn, this co-axial chronograph is the perfect piece for gearheads of the two, three and four-wheel variety.
+That said, the watch was actually created to be a race timer well before NASA discovered it for spaceflight use.
+Today’s Speedmaster Racing versions carry forward that racing DNA, packaged with the brand’s self-winding co-axial chronograph movement with a more vintage-themed two-register date chronograph.

 While the square-faced Monaco became legendary after Steve McQueen checked the time on one in the opening sequence of the greatest racing movie of all time, Le Mans, he did in fact also wear one in real life.
 Off the set, McQueen raced motorcycles with a fair amount of skill and was downright talented and quick in another early ’70s racing legend, the Porsche 908, a car in which he nearly won the 12 Hours of Sebring!
 Just as McQueen himself will always remain iconic, Heuer’s iconic timepiece also broke the wristwatch mold, as the first water-resistant timepiece with a square case and the first automatic chronograph.
 The Monaco is pure vintage elegance, just like the race itself.